A Howl-oween at Chessington Review.

 Sadly, Chessington came up with the Howl-oween pun, but I just had to use it for the title.

 Chessington World of Adventures was our second day activity for our trip away.
-It’s a family theme park and we thought it was a perfect choice with Julia Donaldson themed rides (the Gruffalo and Room on the Broom), zoo animals and a sea life centre all covered in the entry price.
-The entry price also can easily be lowered by using a Carex bottle too with £38.50 per adult knocked down to £24.
+It’s a family theme park and we thought it was a perfect choice with Julia Donaldson themed rides (the Gruffalo and Room on the Broom), zoo animals and a sea life centre all covered in the entry price making it good value.
+Rides vary from toddler accessible, to thrill rides, but there’s nothing upside down to please Daddy.

-Lets start with Covid.
 I felt Chessington was the least prepared of our four spots we visited over our break (2 x National trust, Chessington and Hobbledown).
 The website said numbers had been reduced, however cars absolutely packed the car park on arrival.
 Everyone also arrived simultaneously, and only the temperatures of adults were checked.
 That was a little disappointing.
 That said however, ride queues were extended to allow for social distancing, and masks were enforced in indoor areas by stewards.

-The park opens at 10 am, which in hindsight is a little late for a toddler who woke at 6 am that morning and naps in the afternoon.
-That said, we had a good day.
-Although, we managed a grand total of three rides (queues were still up to an hour).
+The park opens at 10 am, which in hindsight is a little late for a toddler who wakes around 6 am and naps in the afternoon.
+That said, we had a good day although, we only managed a grand total of three rides (queues were still up to an hour).

 When it came to lunch, with a lot of the takeaway eateries closed, to help with Covid restrictions, and with a constant drizzle of rain, everyone was forced to eat indoors.
-This resulted in huge queues from 11:30, the worst time to try and get Munchkin to wait.
+This resulted in huge queues from 11:30, which was the worst time to try and get Munchkin to wait.
 After queueing the experience was pleasant, we were taken to a table and there was a QR code to order so we could stay put.

 In hindsight it wasn’t the best location for a toddler, even with the 13 rides he could go on, there simply wasn’t the time with the late entry and his afternoon nap.
 It would be much better for us if it opened early for parents with toddlers, to make the most of that morning energy.
 This would also space out guests in light of the pandemic.

 That said, the park is a perfect attraction for children of all ages, with gentle rides up to the slightly more thrilling (nothing upside down here).
 It’s a great park and on our revisit list when Munchkin can last a full day!

 Thanks for reading,